 A new beginning of the Chinese New Year at CUI.

-The Chinese New Year 農曆 新年, better known as the Spring Festival (春节, 春節, chūnjíe) in China or as Lunar New Year abroad, is the most important traditional holiday of the Chinese calendar year, celebrated also in other countries of the East of Asia.
+The Chinese New Year 農曆 新年 is better known as the Spring Festival (春节, 春節, chūnjíe) in China, or as Lunar New Year abroad.
+It is the most important traditional holiday of the Chinese calendar year.
+Some other countries of the East of Asia also celebrate it.

-The “red envelope” (红包, hóng bāo in Mandarin), also called Lai See (in Cantonese), consists in the delivery to children or relatives younger than one, as a wish of good luck, a red envelope containing a small amount of money.
+- The “red envelope” (红包, hóng bāo in Mandarin), also called Lai See (in Cantonese).
+It consists in the delivery to children or relatives younger than one, as a wish of good luck, a red envelope containing a small amount of money.

-The Chun Lian 春联, antithetical couplets, or couplets of the “spring festival”, as the new year in China is known, to differentiate it from the western one.
-In 春联 are written in good calligraphy, those characters related to abundance, happiness, prosperity… that will accompany the family in the coming year.
+- The Chun Lian 春联, antithetical couplets, or couplets of the “spring festival”, as they call the new year in China to differentiate it from the western one.
+The characters 春联 refer to abundance, happiness, prosperity… that will accompany the family in the coming year.

-Guardians of the doors: representation of figures in defensive attitude, placed in the doors of the houses to defend the inhabitants of the possible entry of Nian.
+- Guardians of the doors: representation of figures in defensive attitude.
+They stand at the doors of the houses to defend the inhabitants of the possible entry of Nian.

-Placement of the character fú 福 (happiness) upside down.
+- Placement of the character fú 福 (happiness) upside down.
 This is due to a play on words, since “upside down” in Chinese (倒, Pinyin: dào) is a homophone of “arrive” (到, Pinyin: dào) in the Chinese language.
-Thus “happiness (fú 福)” placed face down (dào se) is interpreted as “happiness (fú 福) has arrived (dào 到)”.
+Thus Chinese people interpret “happiness (fú 福)” placed face down (dào se) as “happiness (fú 福) has arrived (dào 到)”.

-Wu Shi 舞狮 or Lion Dance and “Wu Long 舞龙” or “Dragon Dance”, preserved since ancient times, originate from martial arts and serve to scare away evil spirits.
+- Wu Shi 舞狮 or Lion Dance and “Wu Long 舞龙” or “Dragon Dance”.
+It comes from ancient times, originate from martial arts and serve to scare away evil spirits.